mklinik/dauntless-loadout-optimizer/README.md

 No support for exotic weapons / equipment.
 I wrote it for myself to explore loadouts, you can use it at your own risk.

 This program has no graphical user interface.
 You have to modify the main function and run it.
+Some programming skills required, even if you don't know Haskell you can maybe figure it out.

 ## How to use this